Pueblo Grande Project

 Highlights of Pueblo Grande Exploration Potential:

 The area to the west of the Pueblo Viejo mine is interpreted to be a high-level advanced argillic lithocap alteration type environment which lacks significant known gold-silver mineralization but has the same highly anomalous trace element suite that typifies the adjacent Pueblo Viejo deposit.
-The lithocap alteration is dominated by pervasive quartz-pyrophyllite-pyrite with numerous and widespread irregular pods, veins, and veinlets of massive hematitized magnetite.
-Magnetite, silicification and various pathfinder elements associated with Pueblo Viejo style high sulphidation epithermal gold-silver-copper mineralization offer key exploration vectors into and through the extensive altered lithocap zone (see attached aster image and airborne magnetics geophysical map).
-Past drill testing appears to have focused mainly on coincident geochemical and induced polarization chargeability anomalies on the eastern extents of the lithocap, largely overlooking the sizable magnetic-high anomalies within the central lithocap region, leaving much of this target untested.
-The prospective lithocap alteration within Precipitate’s concession boundaries, along strike to the northwest from the Pueblo Viejo mine pits, measures roughly 5 km by 3 km, with the coincidental prospective magnetic-high anomaly measuring approximately 2.5 km by 3 km, representing a sizable and highly prospective yet essentially untested target for initial work programs and possible near-term drill testing.
+The lithocap alteration is dominated by pervasive quartz-pyrophyllite-pyrite ('advanced argillic alteration style) with sporadic irregular pods, veins, and veinlets of massive hematitized magnetite.
+Silicification and various pathfinder elements associated with Pueblo Viejo style high sulphidation epithermal gold-silver-copper mineralization offer key exploration vectors into and through the extensive altered lithocap zone.
+Past drill testing appears to have focused mainly on coincident geochemical and induced polarization chargeability anomalies on the eastern extents of the lithocap, largely overlooking the sizable magnetic anomalies (high and low) within the central lithocap region, leaving much of this area untested.
+The prospective lithocap alteration within Precipitate’s concession boundaries, measures roughly 5 km by 3 km, representing a sizable and highly prospective yet essentially untested target for initial work programs and possible near-term drill testing.

 Additional magnetic anomalies (both high and low signatures) exist within the property package, specifically to the southeast of Pueblo Viejo, and will likely see future geological mapping and sampling.
-Previous drilling has also encountered at least two additional key areas of mineralization within the property (namely La Lechoza and Tres Bocas) evidencing the project’s potential to host multiple areas of interest and several styles of mineralization.
+Previous drilling has also encountered at least two additional key areas of mineralization within the property, namely La Lechoza (replacement style) and Tres Bocas (VMS style) evidencing the project’s potential to host multiple areas of interest and several styles of mineralization.
 The size and scale of the property package, combined with its proximity to one of the largest gold mining operations in the world, make this a compelling project for extensive and ongoing exploration.

 Highlights of Acquired Pueblo Grande Dataset: